kinshuk4/daily-coding-problem-solutions/prob401_450/README.md

 Given an array of time intervals (start, end) for classroom lectures (possibly overlapping), find the minimum number of rooms required.

 For example, given [(30, 75), (0, 50), (60, 150)], you should return 2.

+405 (Hard)

+This problem was asked by Apple.

+Given a tree, find the largest tree/subtree that is a BST.

+Given a tree, return the size of the largest tree/subtree that is a BST.